 During June of 2017 Yonatan participated in multiple concerts in Canada with a group representing the Thelma Yellin High School of arts.
 The group performed as part of the Toronto Jazz Festival at the Cumberland Stage and the Rex Hotel but also performed in Moskoka at the golf club and the Windermere resort and at Temple Beth Emeth back in Toronto.

-In the fall of 2017 Yonatan began studying for a Bachelor of Music in Music Therapy degree at Berklee College of Music at the Boston campus.
-During this time Yonatan also studied jazz performance with Ms. Tia Fuller and and in the fall of 2018 spent a semester at the Valencia, Spain campus studying flamenco guitar under the likes of Mr. Agustin “El Bola” Carbonell, Mr. Juan de Pilar and Mr. Sergio Martínez.
+In the fall of 2017 Yonatan began studying at Berklee College of Music at the Boston campus.
+During this time Yonatan studied jazz performance with Ms. Tia Fuller and and in the fall of 2018 spent a semester at the Valencia, Spain campus studying flamenco guitar under the likes of Mr. Agustin “El Bola” Carbonell, Mr. Juan de Pilar and Mr. Sergio Martínez.

-In 2019 Yonatan began his Music Therapy practicum at the Brookline Music School under the supervision of Ms. Adrienne Flight, MT-BC, NMT, President-Elect of the New England Region of the American Music Therapy Association.
+In 2019 Yonatan began a music therapy practicum at the Brookline Music School under the supervision of Ms. Adrienne Flight, MT-BC, NMT, President-Elect of the New England Region of the American Music Therapy Association.
 He also began serving as a tutor for Berklee College of Music’s College Reading & Learning Association Certified Core Music Tutoring department.
+Later that year he began a second music therapy practicum with adults with Dementia at the Uphams Elder Service Center in Roxbury, Massachusetts under the supervision of Ms. Kearney Kirby, MT-BC NMT.

 In July 2019 Yonatan was awarded a grant of 12,000 shekels by the America-Israel Cultural Foundation based on his audition in the Jazz category for students studying abroad.